TheHmm/livestream/back/README.md

 The example given assumes that you can generate a self-signged SSL certificate on your server, as this is recccommended for Strapi to work across origins!

 # todo: maxconnections count on apache

 ## Creating Users

 You can head over to `https://{ your-strapi-host }/admin` and create your admin users / other users.

-*( Note for Marco: please create a user for me with author/editor permissions so i can migrate content. )*

 ## Daemonizing